mylest7/Network-Traffic-Testbed/README.md

 # Network-Traffic-Testbed
-This repository is meant to demonstrate how to create a testbed of network traffic using Python and shell scripts on Raspberry Pi processing boards.
+This branch is meant to show how to initiate a simple server and client via Pythons socket module on two separate Raspberry Pi’s (or any devices running Linux).
+Once the client/server connection is established, the server will send the message “I am SERVER” to the client while the client will send the message “I am CLIENT” to the server.
+The server must always be initiated before any client makes a request.